jeffdeng1314/Automation/README.md

 Python Script Automation

+So far, they are only compatible with Windows

 youtubeAudioConverter needs to be executed inside the YouTube Audio Converter folder since it seems like it needs the .dll files for cmd prompt inputs.
 It'll probably works better if you have a Python Interpreter to run the Python script